pohlan/GrIS1980s_DEM/README.md

 (svd_IceSheetDEM) pkg> instantiate
 ```
 ### 2) Python
-This code relies on a few python packages which are called from Julia using the PythonCall package.
+Python is called using the PythonCall package.
 Unfortunately, the more seemless CondaPkg setup does not work here due to some gdal incompabilities between Julia and Python packages.
 So instead one has to manually set up a conda environment for the python libraries and link those to PythonCall.

 First, create a conda enviroment using the environment.yml file